isabella232/lib-tcp-server/README.md

   - **events**:array
   The names of the events that can be sent through this particular port.

+NOTE!
+This command can also be performed as an HTTP request.
+For example: http://localhost:9911/getPorts

 ## JSON Format of Outgoing Messages
 All messages that are not handled by the TCPServer capsule part are considered to be outgoing messages and will be sent to a remote application.
 Note that the remote application to which outgoing messages are sent does not have to be the same remote application that sends incoming messages to the RTist application.